By Santi — Head Van Engineer — December 9, 2025

 Example part specs: LiFePO4 100Ah, 300–1000W pure sine inverter, 30–60A DC‑DC charger, MPPT 30A

-Typical parts: 100 Ah LiFePO4 modules, MPPT charge controllers in the 30–100 A range, 30–60 A DC‑DC chargers, 2–4 AWG battery‑to‑inverter cable for high current, and ANL/MCB fuses sized appropriately.
+Common parts: 100 Ah lithium iron phosphate units and MPPT charge controllers in the 30–100 A range.
+You’ll also see 30–60 A DC‑DC chargers, 2–4 AWG battery‑to‑converter cable for high current, and ANL/MCB fuses sized correctly.

 Tools and supplies for installation: test meter, crimper, heat‑shrink, ANL/MCB fuses, cable lugs

-Bring a quality multimeter, ratcheting crimper, heat‑shrink, torque wrench, and spare fuses.
-If you plan to DIY, follow best practices or consult a professional for high‑current systems; The Vansmith offers installation and troubleshooting services.
+Bring a good meter, crimper, heat‑shrink, torque wrench, and spare fuses.
+If you plan to DIY, follow best steps or ask an expert for high‑power systems; The Vansmith offers setup and troubleshooting help.

 Ready to scope your build?